When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 This year’s major iPhone update is iOS 26, with the new Liquid Glass design the biggest change of them all.
 As with all updates, Apple releases subsequent versions to squash bugs and improve things.

-Enter iOS 26.1, the first major follow-up to iOS 26.
-The update is currently in beta testing, with its biggest new addition being the option to adjust just how glassy Liquid Glass gets.
-Apple is also fixing the alarm screen and bringing back the popular Slide Over multitasking feature for tablet users.
+iOS 26.1 is now out and if you have an iPhone or iPad you shouldn’t delay getting it.
+The biggest new addition is the option to adjust just how glassy Liquid Glass gets.
+Apple has also fixed the alarm screen and brought back the popular Slide Over multitasking feature for tablet users in the equivalent iPad release – iPadOS 26.1.

 iOS 26.1 liquid glass clear and tinted options